-In this study, as an example of such accelerated conduction, we derive the 1D quantized conductance.
-Using the equation of motion for a homogeneous electric field, we derive the time necessary for a ballistic electron to propagate the 1D region.
-Subsequently, by multiplying the number of electrons within the considered 1D region, we obtain the quantized conductance.
-Consequently, we find that the quantized conductance originates in the uniform accelerated motion of electrons.
-In addition, this accelerated conduction model answers how the Joule heat dissipation is resolved.
-Subsequently, we compare this model with an actual system, namely, a narrow 1D constriction using a split-gate, which is known as a quantum point contact (QPC), in a two-dimensional electron system (2DES).
-After discussing how this model can represent the conduction of QPCs, we show that the wavelength of coherent electron flows emitted from a QPC\cite{Topinka_Science,Topinka_Nature,Braem,Brun,Kozikov} corresponds to the de-Broglie wavelength derived from this model.
+In this study, we consider the accelerated electrons in a actual situation to derive the 1D quantized conductance.
+First, we discuss the conditions of wavenumbers for the quantized levels in the 1D region.
+Then, we numerically show that the electrostatic potential for a two-dimensional (2D) plane with a narrow bridge in the center shows that the potential decreases linearly along this bridge region, showing a homogeneous electric field.
+Then, by considering the Schr\"odinger equation in a homogeneous electric field and the Ehrenfast theorem, we derive the time necessary for an accelerated electron to propagate through the 1D region.
+Furthermore, by considering the number of electrons in the 1D region that arrive within this time, we derive the quantized conductance.
+Consequently, we find that the quantized conductance arises from the uniform accelerated motion of electrons.
+We also propose how to resolve the Joule heat dissipation in this acceleration model.

+Subsequently, we compare this model to an actual system, namely a narrow 1D constriction using a split-gate, known as a quantum point contact (QPC), in a two-dimensional electron system (2DES).
+After discussing how this model can represent the conduction of QPCs, we show that the wavelength of coherent electron flows emitted by a QPC\cite{Topinka_Science,Topinka_Nature,Braem,Brun,Kozikov} corresponds to the de-Broglie wavelength derived from this model.
 Furthermore, we show that this model explains the anomalous $0.7\cdot 2e^2/h$ plateau.
-Using the relationship between the non-equilibrium voltage and the wavenumber that is derived in this model, we successfully exhibit the peculiar subband edge (SBE) lines that concurrent with the $0.7\cdot 2e^2/h$ conductance plateau.
-As a result, we explicitly show that the 0.7 anomaly originates in the perturbation gap of the bands that split in a wavenumber direction owing to the spin-orbit interaction of the Rashba type.
+Using the relationship between the non-equilibrium voltage and the wavenumber that is derived in this model, we show that the quadratic dispersion relation between the energy and the wavenumber changes to the linear relation between the energy and the voltage.
+Then, we successfully demonstrate the peculiar subband edge (SBE) lines that are concurrent with the $0.7\cdot 2e^2/h$ conductance plateau.
+As a result, we explicitly show that the 0.7 anomaly originates in the perturbation gap of the bands, which split in a wavenumber direction due to the Rashba-type spin-orbit interaction.